solana-labs/governance-docs/docs/Extra Guides/VSR/vsrsetup.md

 This guide has screenshots and text used by the [**PsyOptions DAO**](https://twitter.com/PsyOptions) on their docs explanation about VSR, for any additional help or in-depth questions visit our [**Discord**](https:discord.gg/6UZHcNJFr8)!
 :::

+## What is VSR?

+VSR is a governance plugin implementing the veToken semantics.
+If a DAO uses the plugin (or any other plugin) then there are additional plugin instructions required to vote on a proposal.

 By establishing a **Voter Stake Registry** for your **DAO** in [**Realms**](https://realms.today/), you can empower contributors, investors, and advisors to engage in governance while their tokens are in the vesting process.
 This not only fosters alignment and active participation in the **DAO**, but also ensures that every action is traceable on the chain!

 :::info Youtube Video